CafeVariomeUoL/EPND/README.md

   <li>datasetDetails.keywords</li>
 </ul>

 The inclusion of a percent sign (%) wildcard character within the value parameter represents zero or more characters within a LIKE style string match.
+For example, when the user inputs Alzheimer Center in the keyword field, the query will be sent out with the value %Alzheimer%Center%, where it matches with results  Alzheimer to come before Center, possibly with text in between.

 [ ^ Back to the top](#top)